Teams, tales and tips – a guide to the local game

 Halfway between Dublin and Belfast, Dundalk is Ireland’s soccer town.
 While the rest of the Republic goes in for Gaelic football, hurling and rugby, turning out in healthy numbers for Martin O’Neill’s national team and congregating in bars to watch England’s Premier League, Dundalk displays the lilywhite shirts of its local soccer team all over town.
-Barber shops, grocery stores and pubs bear the three mythical martlets of the current Irish champions Dundalk FC.
+Barber shops, grocery stores and pubs bear the three mythical martlets of the regular Irish champions Dundalk FC.

 The Lilywhites do not owe this cross-town popularity solely to the recent success of three league titles in as many years.
 Dundalk were the first to break the capital’s monopoly on the domestic championship, in 1933, and since became the most titled club in Ireland outside Dublin.